-New Orleans revels in its French heritage so much, we have turned our Bastille Day fête into a weekend-long celebration with activities throughout the city.
-During the second weekend in July, there are numerous activities, usually including French cooking demonstrations, music, kids’ activities, specialty French cuisine, a film festival and even a dog costume contest.
+New Orleans revels in its French heritage so much, we have turned our Bastille Day fête into a weekend-long celebration.
+During the second weekend in July, there are numerous activities, usually including French cooking demonstrations, music, kids’ activities, specialty French cuisine, and even a costume contest.

 Other city events usually include a neighborhood block party in Faubourg St. John.
 Festivities there include food, music, children’s activities and an art market.
 Adults have a drink and toast the French in this historically French-Creole neighborhood.
-The New Orleans Yacht Club hosts a regatta with boats decorated to honor France.
-Prizes for best decorated are handed out by the Consulate General of France followed by French wine tastings with music and wines paired with French cheeses, two stages of live music and more.
+Enjoy French wine tastings with music and wines paired with French cheeses, two stages of live music and more.

 Another popular event takes place in the French Quarter.
 The annual French Market Bastille Day Bartender and Waiters Race pits local bartenders and waiters in a speed walk down French Market Place.
 Whoever spills the least of their croissants, champagne and water is the winner.
 There is a party after the race, and French food and drinks for sale.

 Bastille Day Fête is presented in partnership by the Alliance Française, the Consulate General of France in Louisiana, the French-American Chamber of Commerce (Gulf Coast Chapter), the New Orleans Museum of Art and the New Orleans Tourism and Marketing Corporation.